dudleycodes/UnitTestExhibits/golang/02-coverage/readme.md

 ## About

-This example demonstrates generate and reading code coverage reports.
+This example demonstrates generating and reading code coverage reports.
 The app under testing takes a 32-bit integer from the command line and displays the place values for each digit.

 ```shell
 MASCHEEN:01-unit user$ go run .
 1984